Seine Field

 A small off-street parking area accommodates up to four cars, with an additional space designated for handicap parking.

-Exploring Seine Field is easier thanks to a wide, graded trail.
-We encourage visitors with a range of mobilities to enjoy this quarter-mile loop that leaves directly from the parking area which is a stop on the Cape Ann Transportation Authority (CATA) route.
-Generous funding from the Gloucester Community Preservation Act made this work possible.
+Exploring Seine Field is easy thanks to a wide and flat graded trail.
+Visitors of all mobility levels are encouraged to enjoy this quarter-mile loop, which begins directly at the parking area — a stop on the Cape Ann Transportation Authority (CATA) route.
+This accessible trail was made possible through generous funding from the Gloucester Community Preservation Act.

 Indigenous people, known as the Pawtucket, picked blueberries, gooseberries, wild strawberries, and “Concord” wild grapes growing in and around this field and similar terrains on Cape Ann.
 They also gathered bayberry leaves to flavor their meat stews, while shamans used the berries and bark to make medicines.